jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 	themeSlots.length + "__ set to __" + themes[pick] + "__\n\n";
 ```
 __
-themes add - Choose a theme for the next unchosen theme-slot.
+themes add - Chooses a theme for the next unchosen theme-slot.

 __